Welcome to the Historic Kennedy Gold Mine

 for future generations.

 The Kennedy Mine Foundation is a non-profit California Public Benefit

 Corporation operating under the 501(c)3 regulations.

 We hope you will come and enjoy the Kennedy Gold Mine with us and perhaps become involved in the volunteer effort.
 Donations are welcome and are tax deductible.
-For more information, please see "Sponsor the Kennedy Mine".
+For more information, please see "Sponsor or Partner with the Kennedy Mine".
 Come and visit the Kennedy Mine!